tdroxler/scagalife/README.md

 Scagalife
 =====

-A minimalist Conway's Game of Life in scala
+A minimalist Conway's Game of Life in scala, also experimenting some Akka-Stream